kdd-lab/2020_Ricciarelli/code/readme.md

 previous script and extracts the informations contained in every record, finally saving them as ease-to-read CSV files that can be found in the *datasets* directory.
 The script also builds a JSON archive for every XML file.
+* The *notebook* subdirectory contains the Python notebooks I used for a more visual approach to the analysis of some of the datasets I studied.